 The signatories (please see the announced list, posted below) cite several concerns with the government’s online security plans; among them its positive framing of mandatory interception powers to access our sensitive business and customer data, including powerful IP addresses that can unlock other highly intimate digital details about law-abiding Canadians.

-They’re also concerned that elements of the Act can force companies (such as telecom providers) to retain valuable customer information for various purposes, leaving business to bear the cost burdens of the retention and the responsibility to protect that data for an unspecified length of time.
+They’re also concerned that elements of the Act can force companies (such as telecom providers) to retain valuable customer information for various purposes, leaving businesses to bear the cost burdens of the retention and the responsibility to protect that data for an unspecified length of time.

 In a frighteningly ironic twist on data protection and retention concerns, the ability to make important data disappear is just as concerning to privacy advocates.

 In the flurry of activity and executive action now taking place in the United Sates following the installation of its new administration, an online publication called the Privacy in our Digital Lives: Protecting Individuals and Promoting Innovation report was removed from the White House website, and replaced with a smiling photo of the new administration leaders and a sign- up form to get government information in exchange for personal information.

 The report, still available elsewhere, outlined the previous Obama administration’s attempts to improve consumer privacy protections, including its work to coax legislators to enshrine the Consumer Privacy Bill of Rights, which warned of the potential privacy infringements caused by increased data collection by the U.S. government, some of it derived from the same commercial sources advertisers use.

 As the international rate of personal, business and government data collection and transmission steadily increases, the omnipresent, and to some, omniscient nature of the beast is a threat to individuals, companies, economies and the Internet itself.